This really is the ULTIMATE guide to Vienna!

 - Access to the Hop On Hop Off sightseeing bus

-There are 1 day, 2 day, 3 day and 6 day passes available:
+There are 1 day, 2 day, 3 day and 6 day passes available, although they often offer discounts on certain occasions.

-Children below the age of 6 do not cost anything.
+Children below the age of 6 do not cost anything, and children under 15 can use public transport for FREE on Sundays and public holidays.

 Travelling on my own with a backpack, stroller, suitcase and a 1-year old proved to be VERY tricky with getting across Vienna.